 This is an in-depth course and students will be expected to spend approximately 8 hours each week working on the course.

 Training takes place in Southampton just 5 minutes from junction 8 of the M27.
 There is free parking and the site is set in ancient woodland, creating a relaxing and calming environment.
 During the lunch hour it is possible to walk down to the River Hamble and take in the view.

 The reflexology courses are taught mainly by the principal, Jackie James (B.Sc.
-Hons, M.A.R. ), but students will also benefit from the experience of other Calming Influences assessors.
+Hons, M.A.R. ), but students will also benefit from the experience of other Calming Influences assessors and past students.